hrap1919/qbc/README.md

 1. qblogin URL LOGIN PASSWORD

-    Login to the qBittorent server
+    Log in to the qBittorent server
 2. qblogout

     Log out